Toine-Dev/DVD-Rental-Database/README.md

 Sakila Movie Database Investigation

 ### Description
-Queries data in various ways so as to visualise the results and draw insights from them.
+Queries data in various ways from the Sakila Movie database so as to visualise the results and draw insights from them.

 ### Files used
 * dvdrental_database.zip